pheanex/sublime-undocs/source/extensibility/syntaxdefs.rst

 Syntax definitions make Sublime Text aware of programming and markup languages.
 Most noticeably, they work together with colors to provide syntax highlighting.
-Syntax definitions define *scopes* that divide the text in a buffer into named regions.
+Syntax definitions define *scopes* that divide the text into a buffer of named regions.
 Several editing features in Sublime Text make extensive use of this fine-grained contextual information.